docker/docs/notary/running_a_service.md

 listens for HTTPS traffic on port 4443.

 By default, this development Notary server container runs with the testing self-signed TLS certificates.
-In order to be able to successfully connect to it, you must use the root CA file in `fixtures/root-ca.crt`.
+Before you can successfully connect to it, you must use the root CA file in `fixtures/root-ca.crt`.

 For example, to connect using OpenSSL: